 Cancer is an expensive illness involving information and medical terms you never thought you needed to learn.
 Anyone living with cancer and receiving treatment has certain rights.
-The Patients’ Bill of Rights and HIPAA (Health Insurance Portability and Accountability Act) guarantee medical care and protect individuals’ medical record.
+The Patients’ Bill of Rights and HIPAA (Health Insurance Portability and Accountability Act) guarantee medical care and protect individuals’ medical records.

 Under a federal law, you have the following rights:

-- Your health information cannot be used for marketing or advertising purposes
+Your health information cannot be used for marketing or advertising purposes.

 Health Insurance Portability and Accountability Act (HIPAA)

 Passed into law in 1993, HIPAA created a national standard to protect individuals’ medical records and other personal health records.
 Whether your health care provider stores your information in paper or electronic form, the same privacy rights apply.
 HIPAA gives you the right to control who may receive your medical records and what information they may receive.